PaloAltoNetworks/terraform-aws-swfw-modules/examples/centralized_design/README.md

 In example VM-Series are licensed using [Panorama-Based Software Firewall License Management `sw_fw_license`](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/license-the-vm-series-firewall/use-panorama-based-software-firewall-license-management), from which after configuring license manager values of `panorama-server`, `auth-key`, `dgname`, `tplname` can be used in `terraform.tfvars` file.
 Another way to bootstrap and license VM-Series is using [VM Auth Key](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/generate-the-vm-auth-key-on-panorama).
 This approach requires preparing license (auth code) in file stored in S3 bucket or putting it in `authcodes` option.
 More information can be found in [document describing how to choose a bootstrap method](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/choose-a-bootstrap-method).
 Please note, that other bootstrapping methods may requires additional changes in example code (e.g. adding options `vm-auth-key`, `authcodes`) and/or creating additional resources (e.g. S3 buckets).

+## Spoke VMs

+For the proposed example, the Spoke VMs are supporting ssm-agent.
+In addition, the VM ```user_data``` contains an installation of httpd service.</br>
+To enable access from the session manager, the Internet connection for a public endpoint is required.

 ## Usage

 1. Copy `example.tfvars` into `terraform.tfvars`